 - The third part of the deadly trio here is Oscar winner (not for this one) Matt Damon, who is the turncoat cop “Staff Sgt.
 Colin Sullivan.”
 Damon is out of character here as a bad guy who isn’t as bad as his boss, but his duplicity and depraved sense of ethics causes incredible damage in many lives.
 Damon almost underplays this role and doesn’t get the credit he deserves.
 He can be offhand; he can be funny; but he isn’t as menacing as Mark Wahlberg, nor is he as evil as Nicholson.
 I guess that his evil is actually worse than Nicholson because he is such a whore for the mob.
 Damon was also outstanding in the poker film “Rounders” (click here for my review) as well as “Dogma” (click here for my review).
 I also liked him in the franchise of remade “Ocean’s Eleven” films (click here for my review of the first one).
 Damon won as co-writer along with Ben Affleck for “Good Will Hunting” and was nominated in acting roles for “Good Will Hunting,” “The Martian” (click here for my review) and “Invictus.”
 He was nominated with four others as filmmakers responsible for “best picture” for “Manchester by the Sea.”

-- Mark Wahlberg got one of his two Oscar nominations out of “The Departed” as he plays “Staff Sgt.
+- Wahlberg got one of his two Oscar nominations out of “The Departed” as he plays “Staff Sgt.
 Sean Dignam.”
 He’s excellent here, but doesn’t get the screen time he deserves.
 It’s ironic how much better he could have been with an expanded character but still got the nomination.
 He’s rough, tough and stoic – when he isn’t supremely insulting everyone in sight.
 Wahlberg gets to be the perfect touch to the perfect ending of a nearly perfect film.
 He’s even better here than he was in “Boogie Nights” and he certainly wants to forget “Pain & Gain” (I know I do and it’s one that regrettably I paid money to see in a theater).
 Wahlberg’s other nomination came as one of three people behind “The Fighter” in 2010.